NIGON208/miele-lxiv/doc/readme-compilation.md

  	* Optionally edit `include/dcmtk/config/osconfig.h` and put the build date in place of "DEV" in `#define PACKAGE_DATE "DEV"`

 ---
+# Step 3
+- Create symbolic links from the `Binaries/` directory to the directories where you installed the toolkits

+---
+# Step 4
-- Now you should be able to launch the Xcode project and build it as usual:
+- Now you should be able to launch the Xcode project and build the application, or if you prefer and know how to do it, build it directly from the command line.
-	* (The first time only) build the target "Unzip Binaries"
-	* Build the target application